 The most well-known of those early images still in existence are the Asuka Temple Great Buddha (the oldest positively dated image in Japan) and the Shaka Triad at Horyuji Temple.
 The 4.8m bronze Great Buddha looks rather austere now, after extensive damage caused by fire, earthquakes and bad restoration work.
 The Horyuji Triad is in better condition but has a rather angular appearance, having been influenced by a similar image carved in stone in northern China.

-Horyuji Shaka Triad cast
+Horyuji Shaka Triad cast in bronze.

 However, it seems Shaka wasn't of particular interest in Japan for several hundred years.
 Yakushi (the Healing Buddha) was extremely popular in the Nara period.
 In 985 the monk Chonen went to China on pilgrimage to China and commissioned a copy of the legendary Udayana Buddha.
 As the story goes, King Udayana had a sculpture of Shakyamuni made from sandalwood during the Buddha's lifetime, which was worshipped in India for 1280 years and then taken over the Himalayas to China.